matmoi/Roulette/README.md

 It's required to use promises as the order of action matters.
 Luckily, truffle already provides a javascript API generated from our smart contract which automatically returns a promise on transaction calls.

-## Running dapp Roulette through a web interface
+## Running Roulette through a web interface

 At this point we have compiled and deployed our smart contract in the blockchain (at least in a local environment which simulates the real blockchain), and our tests are running successfully.
 Great !
 Now how am I supposed to interact with it as a user ?
 I could use some javascript directly through the truffle [console](http://truffleframework.com/docs/getting_started/console), but it's just not convenient nor user-friendly.
 What we need instead is a web frontend, connected to our Ethereum node using the Dapp javascript API generated above.
 Once again, truffle comes with a turn key solution.
 To simplify our setup, the web server and the Ethereum client run on the same machine.
 Our web frontend is located under `./app`, which the default location in truffle.